moneymagnate-code/one-click-hugo-cms/site/content/products/_index.md

     who want something different from regular Christian television.
 Accessible on your Roku TV, Sozique brings together powerful Bible teaching, music, and family-friendly entertainment—all in one place.
-  blurbs:
-    - image: "/img/illustrations-coffee.svg"
-      text: >
-        Christ-centered teaching and Bible-based programs from pastors, teachers, and communicators who love God’s Word and want to see lives transformed by the Gospel.
-    - image: "/img/illustrations-coffee-gear.svg"
-      text: >
-        Uplifting music, worship sessions, and inspirational specials that turn your living room into a place of praise, encouragement, and spiritual renewal.
-    - image: "/img/illustrations-tutorials.svg"
-      text: >
-        Family-friendly series and kids’ shows that help children learn Biblical truths and godly character in a way that is engaging, fun, and safe.
-    - image: "/img/illustrations-meeting-space.svg"
-      text: >
-        Testimonies, interviews, and original programs that highlight what God is doing in the lives of everyday people, encouraging you to trust Him in your own story.

 main:
   heading: "Enjoy Unique Christian Perspectives at Sozique"